SWelland1/Project2/README.md

 # Higher or Lower?

-Higher or Lower is an interactive game requiring users to guess whether the next number will be higher or lower than the previous acorss 5 cards.
+Higher or Lower is an interactive game which consists of 5 cards.
+The aim of the game is to guess if the number on the next card will be Higher or Lower than the previous Cards number.
+If you can guess all 4 Cards successfully you complete the game
-The purpose is to have fun trying to complete all 4 rounds.

 The site can be accessed from this [link](https://swelland1.github.io/Project2/)